 45. Solid beauty products

-I’ve been using solid shampoo bars for years now, even when I’m not traveling.
-Not only are they low-waste, but they’re awesome to bring with me when I travel because there’s no risk of spillage when I’m en route to my destination.
+Many travelers swear by solid shampoo and conditioner bars.
+Not only are they low-waste, but they’re awesome to bring with when traveling because there’s no risk of spillage while en route to your destination.

 You can find solid shampoo, conditioner, body soap, even shaving soap at Lush.
 Nowadays there are plenty of zero waste shops online where you can get almost anything in bar form, like Wild Minimalist.